Frequently Asked Questions, Mysteries & Misconceptions

 "When pictures seem alive with movements free"

-This is also said to be forged, as this prophecy first appeared long after Mother Shipton's time, said to be in the 1920's tract from the religious sect Arnold Kellett discovered.
+This is also said to be forged, as this prophecy first appeared long after Mother Shipton's time, said to be in the 1930's tract from the religious sect Dr. Arnold Kellett discovered.

 Did Mother Shipton predict women would no longer wear dresses, cut their hair short and ride horses without a side saddle?